Estate plan

 State-specific notes

-West Virginia requires 2 witnesses for healthcare directive execution
+West Virginia requires both 2 witnesses and notarization

 State-specific notes